nginxinc/nginx-amplify-doc/amplify-guide.md

 There's an option here to explicitly set the real user ID which the agent should pick for its effective user ID.
 If the `user` directive has a non-empty parameter, the agent startup script will use it to look up the real user ID.

 In addition, there's another option to explicitly tell the agent where it should look for an NGINX configuration file suitable for detecting the real user ID.
-By default it's **/etc/nginx/nginx.conf**
+It's **/etc/nginx/nginx.conf** by default.

 #### Changing the API Key